VeibaeMCC/VeibaeConfigs/README.md

 # Notices(English)

-1.You can send wards to E-mail mccrunsun@outlook.com to communicate with Veibae.
+1.You can send words to E-mail mccrunsun@outlook.com to communicate with Veibae.

 2.ZQAT(zqat.top) is a chinese server with minigames and more games,its anticheat is special,so we'll update new configs on the server before another servers.To get more information on github please.